 - When upgrading from an earlier ARM version than 8.6, all Routing Rules are translated with the Sequence routing method (the default). - In the ARM, forking capabilities can only be applied to SBCs.
 Media Gateways aren't supported. - Forking in the ARM is supported on SBC software 7.20.252 GA or later (release pending).
 For earlier SBC versions, Forking functions like 'Sequence'. - 23.
-Under 'Routing Actions', click the 'Add action' button located on the right side of the screen.
+Select the No answer timeout option; if the called party does not answer a call within this given interval, the device will disconnect the session.
+Clear the option for the device to use the default value.
+The option allows management of the SBC/Gateway's timeout feature for no answer.
+The option controls the SBC/Gateway 'No answer timeout'.